Talking Points for Letters to the Editor

 up for life and the family rather than "discover" unwritten rights such

 Supreme Court (Senate)

 - If the Senate treats Catholic Supreme Court appointees as it treats Catholic

 lower court appointees, practicing Catholics may never again serve on the

-- If the Senate continues to have a pro-abortion majority, a pro-abortion
+- If the Senate has a pro-abortion majority, a pro-abortion

 Supreme Court nominee would likely be assured of confirmation.

 - Those who believe in the teachings of the Catholic Church have been